xXSicilyXx/mezz-language/README.md

 # new faultless english lang file
-new english file from me
+new english file for MezzCMS V2